 This little beach park is tucked away in South Tampa on Tampa Bay.
 If you’re looking to spend a whole day on a true beach, check out the Pinellas County beaches.
-But this is one of our favorite parks for catching the sunset or having a quick picnic, and it’s much closer if you’re in Tampa.
+But this is one of our favorite free Tampa parks for catching the sunset or having a quick picnic, and it’s much closer if you’re located in Tampa.

 The Florida Cane Distillery is located in Ybor City.
 You can enjoy free tours and tastings of various liquors like vodka, gin and rum.
 You can also make your own cocktail using one of their cocktail kits.

 Antique shopping is a great way to spend an afternoon and beat the Florida heat (or rain!), even if you don’t end up purchasing anything.
 There are many great antique stores in the Tampa Bay area.
-Two of are favorites are Seminole Heights Antiques (Tampa), and Park Street Antique Center (St. Petersburg)
+Two of our favorites are Seminole Heights Antiques (Tampa), and Park Street Antique Center (St. Petersburg)

 Haslam’s Book Store is Florida’s largest new and used bookstore.
 There are so many books you may find yourself lost amongst the shelves.
 It’s definitely a must do for book lovers, even if you don’t purachase anything!